 Progress/Status: Ongoing/Long term throughout the entire county.
 Funding assistance from EGLE.

-Previous Plans: This item has been retained from the 2005 and 2014 plan, in which it was classified as a medium priority.
-The priority has not changed since the strategy is continually implemented.
+Previous Plans: This item has been retained from the 2005 and 2014 plan, in which it was classified as a

 2. Explore cost-sharing alternatives between government and private entities to address the ongoing drainage and flooding issues in Fletcher Creek and the adjoining watersheds.